AtulAryanSingh/Bird---Detection---System---Peacetopia/README.md

 # Bird Detection System - Peacetopia

 ## Overview
 The Bird Detection System project aims to develop a machine learning algorithm for detecting birds in the fictional city of Peacetopia.
-The city faces unique challenges, with citizens concerned about the impact of birds in their environment.
-This project seeks to provide a reliable solution that addresses these concerns.
+The city faces unique challenges, as citizens are fearful of birds.
+Our goal is to create an accurate and efficient bird detection system.

 ## Problem Statement
 Peacetopia’s security cameras capture millions of images of the sky.
 Our task is to classify each image as either containing a bird or not, while providing the highest accuracy and adhering to strict memory and runtime constraints.